coupergateway/couper/docs/ERRORS.md

 | `beta_insufficient_permissions` (`access_control`) | The permission required for the requested operation is not in the permissions granted to the requester. | Send error template with status `403`.                                                                        |

 ### Endpoint error types

+The following table documents error types that can be handled in `endpoint` blocks:

 | Type (and super types)                             | Description                                                                                             | Default handling                                                                                              |
 |:---------------------------------------------------|:--------------------------------------------------------------------------------------------------------|:--------------------------------------------------------------------------------------------------------------|